My upholstery classes are held once a month on a Saturday from 10am-4pm and every Monday night (6.30pm-9.30pm) and Thursday morning (9.30am-12.30pm).

-I include some of the materials such as hessian, webbing and tacks in the price of the class fee.
-I invoice for the other materials at the end of the course at trade price.
+Materials such as hessian, webbing and tacks are in the price of the class fee.
+Other materials area invoiced at the end of the course at trade price.
 These are the average costs based on type of chair:

 Traditionally upholstered Dining Chair: Around £5